-- a) For the 25% mass produced which does not conform to any of the above standards or to ISO 16128: in justified cases, a maximum of 2 ingredients up to a total maximum of 1% of the final product will be transitionally tolerated if justified through an altered effectiveness.
-An action plan detailing conversion to compliant ingredients must be drawn up. - b) Exceptions for contracted commodity producers: if a customer demands mineral oil-based raw materials, they are offered an al-ternative, provided that this is feasible.
-Overall, no more than 15% of the company's annual production volume is based on mineral oil.
-Regardless of this, the criterion remains that at least 75% of the annual production quantity must be natural products as defined in this standard. - 3.
-Product packaging is recyclable, PEFC, FSC or C2C certified or biodegradable (glass, paper, recyclable plastic, climate partner). - 4.
-Paper products with the same suitability come from the listed materials according to the following priority list: 100% recycled paper, PEFC, FSC, Umweltengel. - 5.
+- 4. Paper products with the same suitability come from the listed materials according to the following priority list: 100% recycled paper, PEFC, FSC, Umweltengel. - 5.
 IT equipment of equal merit is purchased according to the following priorities: second hand, TCO certified, Blue Angel, Ecolabel, epeat. - 6.
 Energy (electricity, heating and cooling) is purchased based on the purchase policy. - 7.
-Regular training and optimisation measures are held with regard to environmental aspects and effects on the environment at the workplace.
+Regular training and optimization measures are held with regard to environmental aspects and effects on the environment at the workplace.